SegmentationBLWX/sssegmentation/docs/Tutorials.md

 }
 ```

+where,

+- `type`: Specifies the backbone model to use.
+- `depth`: Indicates the depth of the network (if applicable).
+- Other fields are used to configure the behavior of the selected backbone.

-where `type` denotes the backbone network you want to employ.
-Now, SSSegmentation supports the following backbone types,
+SSSegmentation currently supports the following backbone types:

 ```python
 REGISTERED_MODULES = {